Published on : 13/06/2022 – 14:19

 The Pride march, “a movement for social justice”

 But for Eric, a life coach, walking is a claim in itself: “ There’s no doubt that they’re going to attack our rights, but that’s not what matters today.
 We are here to love and tell others that they are loved for who they are.
-We spend a lot of time thinking about those who try to oppress us.
+We spend a lot of time thinking regarding those who try to oppress us.
 Now is our time to claim our space.
 Yes, the march is a celebration, but it’s also a movement for social justice.
 It started with the Stonewall riots and we carry that legacy by letting people know that we exist and we won’t move. »

 In the crowd following the parade, Cassie, a transsexual, stands out with her Statue of Liberty costume.
 In place of the torch is a sign: ” Vote as if your rights depended on it. »

 « Many members of the LGBT community are politically apathetic, believes Cassie.
 You have to vote, especially in November for the mid-term elections.
 But we are not organized.
 These marches are cute, but you have to exist politically.
 There is something very frustrating.
 I find the left divided while the extremists on the right are extraordinarily well organized.
-They understood that they could impose their ideas through the states rather than at the federal level. »
+They understood that they might impose their ideas through the states rather than at the federal level. »

-To read: LGBT + rights: New York commemorates 50 years of the Stonewall riots
+►To read: LGBT + rights: New York commemorates 50 years of the Stonewall riots

 Bills hostile to the LGBT community

 The attacks on the LGBT community did not wait for the Supreme Court.
 The Human Rights Campaign counted 340 hostile bills across the country in recent months.
 So California looks like a haven.
 Calvin lives an hour away by plane in Phoenix and it’s another world: ” Here, I walk freely in the street.
 In Arizona, I dare not, in 2022, living in downtown Phoenix.
-Every time I watch the news, there’s a new lawsuit against our rights. »
+Every time I watch the news, there’s a new lawsuit once morest our rights. »

 Amanda walks with her 17-year-old daughter, Kayleigh.
 She advances with a firm step, difficult to stop: I don’t care a bit what the Supreme Court has to say.
 I am here for my daughter.
 Her family supports her.
 The Court will do what it has to do.
 If my daughter ever wants to get married, we’ll find a way. »